hashicorp/terraform-provider-azurerm/website/docs/r/hdinsight_cluster_pool.html.markdown

 * `cluster_pool_profile` - (Required) The profile of the HDInsight Cluster Pool.
 A `cluster_pool_profile` block supports the following:

-  * `cluster_pool_version` - (Required) The version of the HDInsight Cluster Pool.
+  * `version` - (Required) The version of the HDInsight Cluster Pool.
 Changing this forces a new resource to be created.

 * `compute_profile` - (Required) The compute profile of the HDInsight Cluster Pool.
 Chaning this forces a new resource to be created.
 A `compute_profile` block supports the following: